scoulomb/myk8s/Security/0-capabilities-bis-part4-psp-overrides-uid-capabilities.md

 ````

 So it is not possible to force for a non noot user.
+(k8s in action, 13.3.2, Deploying a pod with runAsUser outside of the policy’s range)

 ### Run with an already assigned user and use runAs in the range